svalinn/DAGMC/doc/install/index.rst

 instructions <OpenMC_install>`_ with
 DAGMC built-in.

-Otherwise....
-Before you begin, you should know that the following will be
+Otherwise, before you begin, you should know that the following will be
 required:

 1. A basic understanding of Unix/Linux shell commands and how to navigate